peytoncordero/DRI25/data-literacies.md

 Adapted from: [NC State](https://www.lib.ncsu.edu/do/data-management/defining-research-data/)

 <Info>
 As mentioned in the Command Line workshop, proprietory software is owned by the individual or company who published it and often comes with restrictions.
-Open source software is available for anyone to access or change the code and is less restrictive than proprietory softeware.
+Open source software is available for anyone to access or change the code and is less restrictive than proprietory softeware. (add note about format)
 </Info>